monticellifernando/qhy5tviewer/README.md

 =========

 ```
-mkdir build
-cd build
+cd qhy5tviewer
-cmake ../qhy5tviewer
-make
+./build.sh
 ```

 It was easy right?.
 Now you need to install few things.
-I.e. those in etc here, just copy them in your system (under /etc/) it should just work
+I.e. those in etc here, just copy them in your system (under /etc/) it should just work.
+To load the firmware it needs fxload tool